 The Chart Factors That Decide Outcome

 The single most useful idea for a person entering Sade Sati is that the transit label does not determine the outcome.
 The natal chart does.
-Saturn's transit is the season; the chart is the soil.
+Saturn's transit is the season, and the chart is the soil.
 Two pieces of soil placed in the same season produce very different crops.
 The same is true here.
 The following factors carry far more weight than the label "Sade Sati."

 Natal dignity of Saturn

 The first and most decisive factor is the dignity of Saturn in the birth chart.
 A Saturn in its own sign (Capricorn or Aquarius), in exaltation (Libra), in a friendly sign, or in a strong house tends to carry its transits with much more grace.
-Such a Saturn already understands its work and uses the seven and a half years to consolidate what the native has built.
+Such a Saturn already understands its work and uses the seven and a half years to consolidate what the person has built.
 A debilitated Saturn (in Aries), combust, or surrounded by malefics expresses the same transit as repeated friction in the area it rules.

 Lordship of Saturn for the Lagna